stashed/docs/docs/README.md

 command-line options, configuration options, API definitions, and procedures.

 We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/stashed/project/issues/new) if you see some problem.

----

-**Stash binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

----